 Just like your body after a rigorous workout, your brain needs a rest.

-Rather than push your brain harder, know when it’s time to throw in the towel.
+Rather than push your brain harder, know when to throw in the towel.

-Allowing occasional breaks, despite seeming like a waste of time, will actually help you to make the most of every single minute.
+Allowing occasional breaks, despite seeming like a waste of time, will help you make the most of every minute.